tayden/RSHazeNet/README.md

 ### Train

-If you intend to conduct training on our proposed FasterRSD-Net using your own datasets, it is imperative to initially ascertain the training and testing paths specified in `options.py`.
+If you intend to conduct training on our proposed RSHazeNet using your own datasets, it is imperative to initially ascertain the training and testing paths specified in `options.py`.
 Specifically, the paths should be provided in the manner illustrated below.

 ```python
 # training